esearch Interests:

 Working Papers:

-- Globalization and Ethnic Politics: Evidence from the Rise in Caste-based Parties in India (with A. Aneja and S. K. Ritadhi)
+- Can Globalization Affect Ethnic Politics: Evidence from the Rise in Caste-based Parties in India (with A. Aneja and S. K. Ritadhi)

 - Globalization and Domestic Outsourcing (with L. Castro and V. Tyazhelnikov)